mir-aidj/djmix-analysis/index.md

 </p>

 ## Cue Point Agreement Among DJs
-we collected all extracted cue points for each track and computed the statistics of deviations in cue-in points and cue-out points among DJs.
-Specifically, we computed all possible pairs and their distances separately for cue-in points and cue-out points.
-Since the two distributions were almost equal, we combined them into a single distribution in the figure below.
+We collected all extracted cue points for each track and computed the statistics of deviations in cue-in points and cue-out points among DJs.
 From the results, 23.6% of the total cue point pairs have zero deviation.
 40.4% of them were within one measure (4 beats), 73.6% were within 8 measures and 86.2% were within 16 measures.
 This indicates that there are some rules that DJs share in deciding the cue points.
 <p align="center">
     <img src="img/fig_cue_diff.svg?raw=true">